3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Analysis

-At this point it is important to note that the transmission curves of the WFPC2 F658N ($\lambda_\mathrm{c}$=6591.7 \AA, FWHM=39.2 \AA) and WFC3/UVIS F658N ($\lambda_\mathrm{c}$=6586.2 \AA, FWHM=27.5 \AA) filters are different.
-Whereas these filters transmit mainly the emission in the [N\,{\sc ii}] $\lambda$6584 line, the expansion velocity up to 1000~km~s$^{-1}$ of individual knots in T\,Pyx (see Fig.~\ref{fig:channel2} and \ref{fig:channel1}), anticipates a non-negligible H$\alpha$ contamination from the fastest receding material as well as a leakage of [N~{\sc ii}] $\lambda$6584 emission from the fastest approaching material that is readily illustrated in Fig.~\ref{fig:trans} of Appendix~\ref{app:lines}.
+The WFPC2 F658N and WFC3/UVIS F658N filters transmit mainly the emission in the [N\,{\sc ii}] $\lambda$6584 line, but the expansion velocity up to 1000~km~s$^{-1}$ of individual knots in T\,Pyx (see Fig.~\ref{fig:channel2} and \ref{fig:channel1}) anticipates a non-negligible H$\alpha$ contamination from the fastest receding material as well as a leakage of [N~{\sc ii}] $\lambda$6584 emission from the fastest approaching material.
+This is readily illustrated in Fig.~\ref{fig:trans} of Appendix~\ref{app:lines}.
+Moreover the transmission curves of the WFPC2 F658N and WFC3/UVIS F658N filters are different, as noted in Sect.~\ref{sec:obs}.
 To assess these effects, VLT MUSE emission maps have been obtained adopting the transmission profiles of the WFPC2 F658N and WFC3 F658N narrow-band filters, respectively.
 These images as well as a residual map of the VLT MUSE WFPC2-like and WFC-like F658N maps are presented in the bottom row of Fig.~$\ref{fig:hstmuse}$.
 The differences are negligible, but for an eastern region close to the central star, where H$\alpha$ and [N~{\sc ii}] emissions blend.
 This region will therefore be avoided in subsequent analyses.

 The quantified magnification (QM) method of minimization of residuals described by \cite{2019MNRAS.483.3773S} will be applied to single features (clumps) and global regions (SF and GF, respectively) on the pairs of \emph{HST} WFPC2 1994-2007 and 1995-2007 images to provide an accurate determination of their angular expansion rate.
 The QM method consists in the minimisation of residuals between images from different epochs.
 This procedure magnifies the earliest epoch image by a factor 1+$f$ before subtracting it from a more recent image.
 For example, for the 1994-1995 pair of images, the magnification factor is applied to the 1994 image before subtracting it from the 1995 image.
 The optimal magnification factor is estimated by calculating the statistics in the difference image for each value of $f$ in regions around noticeable knots, minimising the dispersion, which is noted to decrease until a minimum value is reached to then start increasing again.
 The QM method can be applied to single features (SF-QM) and to global features or large regions (GF-QM) as performed in \citet{2019MNRAS.483.3773S} for the nova shell IPHASX\,J210204.7$+$471015.